Why use an Auto Escalation dialog?

 If you have a KnowledgeAI integration within the Fallback dialog, you’ve essentially solved that “bot problem” using a different solution, i.e., with a search of the knowledge base for an answer.
 So, an Auto Escalation dialog is never triggered if the Fallback dialog includes a KnowledgeAI integration of some kind.

 If you require a way to escalate to an agent in cases where the knowledge base search repeatedly fails, you can accomplish this: In the KnowledgeAI interaction’s post-process code, define a botContext variable that keeps count of the number of loops.
-After a certain number of loops, use setTriggerNextMessage to trigger an Agent Transfer interaction.
+After a certain number of loops, use setTriggerNextMessage to trigger the transfer.

 botContext.setTriggerNextMessage('agent_transfer');